-Effective January 1, 2017, the regulatory capital requirements for System Banks and associations were modified.
-The new regulations ensure that the System's capital requirements are comparable to the Basel III framework and the standardized approach that the federal banking regulatory agencies have adopted.
-New regulations replaced core surplus and total surplus ratios with common equity tier 1 (CET1) capital, tier 1 capital, and total capital risk-based capital ratios.
-The new regulations also include a tier 1 leverage ratio and an unallocated retained earnings equivalents (UREE) leverage ratio.
+The capital regulations ensure that the System's capital requirements are comparable to the Basel III framework and the standardized approach that the federal banking regulatory agencies have adopted.
+Regulatory ratios include common equity tier 1 (CETI) capital, tier 1 capital, and total regulatory capital risk-based ratios.
+The regulations also include a tier 1 leverage ratio which includes an unallocated retained earnings (URE) and URE equivalents (UREE) component.
 The permanent capital ratio (PCR) remains in effect.